 Thunder snap 9-game skid in San Antonio, 109-103

+Paul has had many memorable battles against San Antonio, including the winning shot for the Los Angeles Clippers in the 2015 playoffs to eliminate the Spurs.
+There was no winner Thursday, but Paul dropped San Antonio again in the fourth.

+“That’s who he is.
+It’s not like he’s a no-name,” San Antonio guard Lonnie Walker IV said.
+“He’s a great player.
+He made shots when it was most important, which was in the fourth quarter, and led his team to victory.”

-Chris Paul had 10 of his 16 points in the final quarter to help Oklahoma City win its fourth straight.
+Paul had 10 points in the final quarter to help Oklahoma City win its fourth straight and overcome 30 points from San Antonio’s DeMar DeRozan.

+“It’s always tough when you’re playing against a high IQ point guard like Chris Paul,” DeRozan said.
+“Once you have knowledge of the game, there’s not much you haven’t seen.
+No matter how fast you go, at the end of the game. it’s all about smarts.”

 The Thunder won the battle between the current seventh and eighth seeds in the Western Conference, extending their lead over the Spurs to four games.